A Day At Baby Beach

 Where to Stay Near Baby Beach Aruba

 There are currently no hotels around Baby Beach, but that’s what adds to its charm.
 As mentioned before, a Secrets Adults-Only All-Inclusive Resort is currently being built right next to the beach.
 Guests of the resort will be using Baby Beach in addition to the resort pool and amenities.
-It’s set to open in late 2024, although this date has been postponed numerous times already.
+It’s set to open in June of 2025, although this date has been postponed numerous times already.

 Baby Beach is pretty isolated though, so unless you plan on spending most of your time here, we recommend staying somewhere closer to the tourist attractions.
 Most hotels in Aruba are found on the northwest side of the island, on Eagle Beach and Palm Beach.
 Palm Beach resorts tend to be more lively and crowded, while Eagle Beach has more of a low-key vibe.